-We remain focussed on our aims of providing a warm and welcoming Christian environment to all those who visit or use the Centre and in September we celebrated the 20 year anniversary of the opening of the Centre with a combined church and community day of celebration.
+We remain focussed on our aims of providing a warm and welcoming Christian environment to all those who visit or use the Centre.
 We thank God for his provision of people and resources to enable us to serve Him.

 PUBLIC BENEFITS